So, would you like to improve your real estate sales skills?

 So, let’s have a look first.
 I will distill the most relevant stats for the sales areas that need to be attacked afterward and bold them in the bullet points below.

 1) After potential buyers have researched their options and created a shortlist, 60% want to connect with sales during this phase (source).

 2) If a sales representative would call back at a scheduled and specific time, a little less than half (42%) of people would be motivated to make a purchase (source).

 3) One major difference between top and non-top performers is that 47% of the first group asks for referrals versus only 26% of the second group (source).

-Additionally, those who ask for referrals earn 4 to 5 times more than those who don’t.
+And what happens to those who ask for referrals?
+They earn 4 to 5 times more than those who don’t.

 4) The large majority (92%) of customer interactions happen over the phone (source).

 Also, according to Sales Insights Lab 2021 (source), 41.2% of sales representatives consider their phones the most effective sales tool.